CT-66/Better-Scrollbar/README.md

 # Installation
 1. Clone this repo to your machine by using `git clone https://github.com/CT-66/Better-Scrollbar.git`
+2. Toggle Developer Mode
-2. Go to `chrome://extensions` in your browser
+3. Go to `chrome://extensions` in your browser
-3. Click on `Load unpacked` and select the folder which you cloned
+4. Click on `Load unpacked` and select the folder which you cloned

 # Roadmap
 - A Firefox extension